reflectoring/reflectoring.github.io/_posts/2020-06-01-spring-boot-hazelcast.md

 **We solve this problem by using a distributed cache**.

-Hazelcast is a distributed in-memory object store and provides many features including TTL, work-through, and scalability.
+Hazelcast is a distributed in-memory object store and provides many features including TTL, write-through, and scalability.
 We can build a Hazelcast cluster by starting several Hazelcast nodes in a net.
 Each node is called a member.

 There are two types of topologies we can implement with Hazelcast: